‘The Young And The Restless’ Spoilers: Devon Learns The Truth, Dylan’s In Danger, And Phyllis And Lauren Stop Playing Nice

 After a male model canceled a gig with Brash & Sassy, Jill, Victoria, and Billy will turn to Lily and feature her in the new shoot.
 The Young and the Restless spoilers note that Lily will be enjoying the opportunity, but Cane will be more reserved.
 Later in the week, they’ll have to work through making a decision that could shake things up for both their family and their professional lives.
 It sounds as if Lily may be asked to get more serious about modeling again, but Cane may not quite be on board with the idea.

-Dylan is in Miami posing as “Derek” and he is on the brink of meeting with Fisk.
-The Young and the Restless spoilers detail that during Tuesday’s show he’ll end up backed into a corner, details We Love Soaps, and he will be fighting for his life during Thursday’s episode.
-It is known that Steve Burton is leaving the role of Dylan this month and it sounds as if a cliffhanger may be on the way.
-Sharon will be desperate to reach her husband and it looks like she manages to make a call to him, but when the wrong person answers the phone, she will worry that she has just put her husband in grave danger.
+Dylan is in Miami posing as “Derek,” and he is on the brink of meeting with Fisk.
+The Young and the Restless spoilers detail that during Tuesday’s show, he’ll end up backed into a corner, details We Love Soaps, and he will be fighting for his life during Thursday’s episode.
+It is known that Steve Burton is leaving the role of Dylan this month, and it sounds as if a cliffhanger may be on the way.
+Sharon will be desperate to reach her husband, and it looks like she manages to make a call to him, but when the wrong person answers the phone, she will worry that she has just put her husband in grave danger.

-The week of January 16 brings more with Nick and Chelsea’s awkward relationship and Phyllis and Ashley will butt heads.
+The week of January 16 brings more with Nick and Chelsea’s awkward relationship, and Phyllis and Ashley will butt heads.
 Gloria continues her schemes to try to sabotage Fenmore’s and push Jack to swoop in and set her up with a sweet gig, but Young and Restless spoilers hint that Lauren and Phyllis will catch on and start to fight back.
-Gloria will aim to sabotage another potential investor, but Phyllis sees her talking to Jack and Lauren will decide to stop playing nice.
+Gloria will aim to sabotage another potential investor, but Phyllis sees her talking to Jack, and Lauren will decide to stop playing nice.

 Just what happens with Dylan and how will he be written out of the action?
 Will Reed’s return to Genoa City pave the way for Victoria and Billy to reunite?
-How will Devon piece together the truth and will this be the end of his marriage to Hilary once and for all?
+How will Devon piece together the truth, and will this be the end of his marriage to Hilary once and for all?
 The Young and the Restless spoilers tease that things will be intense during the coming week, but viewers need to brace themselves for no new episode on Friday due to the presidential inauguration and a likely cliffhanger related to the Dylan and Sharon situation.